 A call for papers (which is a modified version of the proposal) must be submitted together with the proposal.

 6. If the special issue includes extended versions originally presented at a conference or a workshop, a public call for papers must also be made and the issue must contain at least two papers that originate from the public call for papers.
 The extended version of papers originally presented at a conference or workshop must contain about 50% new material and the title of the extended version must clearly and unmistakably differ from the title of the article presented at the conference.

 7. The papers can only be accepted for publication after a rigorous review process.
 Each paper must be reviewed by at least 3 reviewers.
-All three reviews of the accepted papers stating the names of the reviewers and the final versions of the articles must be sent to the journal office for final approval.
+All three reviews of the accepted papers stating the names of the reviewers and the final versions of the articles must be sent to the Radiation Research Journal office for final approval.
 A summary of the reviews is not accepted.
-The authors can be informed about the acceptance of their papers only after the decision has been confirmed by the journal office.
+The authors can be informed about the acceptance of their papers only after the decision has been confirmed by the Radiation Research Journal office.

-8. As a means to secure and increase the impact factor of the journal, it is expected that the authors consult journal prior to the publication of their articles and quote relevant journal publications in their articles.
+8. As a means to secure and increase the impact factor of the journal, it is expected that the authors consult Radiation Research Journal prior to the publication of their articles and quote relevant Radiation Research Journal publications in their articles.
 This measure is in the interest of the authors since it is a contribution to the reputation of the journal.